annotorious/project-website-source/content/site/annotorious/getting-started/osd-plugin.md

 The __OpenSeadragon plugin__ is an extension to the [OpenSeadragon](http://openseadragon.github.io/) viewer for zoomable high-resolution images.

+Click the annotation to edit.
+Hold `SHIFT` while clicking and dragging the mouse to create a new annotation.

 {{< inline-osd-demo >}}

 Download the [latest release](https://github.com/recogito/annotorious-openseadragon/releases/latest)